-I have quite a bit of nursing students who follow me on Instagram (love you guys!), and I know this is something all of you wonder (or at least those of you who are interested in becoming a labor and delivery nurse like me!).
+I have quite a few nursing students who follow me on Instagram (love you guys!), and I know this is something all of you wonder (or at least those of you who are interested in becoming a labor and delivery nurse like me!).

 What does a labor and delivery nurse do?

 Any med-surge nurse who’s transferred to an L&D floor can tell you that our roles and responsibilities as labor nurses are DRASTICALLY different than your average floor nurse.

 Our patient ratios are typically 1:1 or 1:2 depending on the situation (that means we only care for one or two patients at a time, as opposed to four or five), and a day in the life on our floor looks a lot different than any other part of the hospital!

 Let’s go through a typical day if I were to set foot on the floor.

 Our hours are flexible, but most hospitals have nurses work 12-hour shifts.
 This means you either go into work at 7:00 AM or 7:00 PM.

 And actually, it’s not exactly 7, it’s more like 6:35 or 6:40.

 My hospital requires nurses to be present on the floor at 6:50 to get report from the previous shift.
 But, I also have to change my clothes before I get on the floor!